meswan-ka/FlowCSSLWC/README.md

 1. **Edit your Screen Flow:**
    - Open Flow Builder
-   - Add a new Screen element or edit an existing one
+   - Add a new Screen element or edit an existing one (Component works best when put into the _first_ screen!)

 2. **Add the Custom Flow Size/CSS Component:**
    - In the screen editor, search for "Custom Flow Size/CSS" in the components panel
-   - Drag it onto your screen (typically at the top)
+   - Drag it onto your screen (Doesn't matter where - it's entirely headless. tl;dr - It doesn't show up in the screen where components go.)

 3. **Configure Component Settings:**
    - Click on the component to open the custom property editor